You will begin to feel Your Baby ’s movement sometime between 18-25 weeks into the pregnancy.

 How do I start?

-Counting #baby ’s movements correctly
+Counting Your Baby ’s movements correctly

 The American Congress of Obstetricians and Gynecologists recommends that you time how long it takes you to feel 10 kicks, flutters, swishes, or rolls.
 Ideally, you should feel at least 10 movements within 2 hours.
-Do not panic if you don’t feel all 10 movements #baby may simply be sleeping.
+Do not panic if you don’t feel all 10 movements Your Baby may simply be sleeping.

 Identifying real problems